Vonage/vonage-video-js-api-network-test/README.md

-  * `proxyServerUrl` (String) -- (Optional) Set this to the proxy server URL you use in the Vonage Video API client SDKs (for example, when calling `OT.setProxyUrl()` in OpenTok.js).
+  * `proxyServerUrl` (String) -- (Optional) Set this to the proxy server URL you use in the Vonage Video API client SDKs (for example, when calling `OT.setProxyUrl()` in the Vonage Video web client SDK).
 For more information, please check the [IP Proxy Documentation](https://tokbox.com/developer/guides/ip-proxy/).

   * `scalableVideo` (Boolean) -- (Optional) Whether to use [scalable video](https://tokbox.com/developer/guides/scalable-video/) (`true`) or not (`false`, the default).
-Disabling scalable video was added in OpenTok.js version 2.24.7.
+Disabling scalable video was added in Vonage Video web client SDK version 2.24.7.

   * `fullHd` (Boolean) -- (Optional) Allows publishing with a resolution of 1920x1080 (1080p).
     If the camera does not support 1920x1080 resolution, the `OTNetworkTest.testConnectivity()` method